efschwarzrock/PP-Trail-Elevation-Graph-Maker/README.md

  - scroll - zooms in and out
  - middle click/drag - pan
  - There are options at the bottom to customize the UI and the resulting elevation profile

+Note: I did this over a weekend, so the code is very messy and ugly, just ignore that.